yiweiluo/Green-American-Lexicon/3_reddit_analysis/README.md

 Now you can run `python regress_reddit.py` to go through the entire multiple linear regression pipeline on the default feature sets, dependent variables, and subsets of the Reddit data.
 The coefficients etc. will be saved to a dataframe and also plotted, with results saved to `posts_with_words.pkl_out`.

-You can also explore `demo.ipynb` to get a sense of what the different parts of `regress_reddit.py` do.
+There are more detailed explanations of the different parts of `regress_reddit.py` in `demo.ipynb`.

 You can also use the scripts in `utils.py` to explore correlations among features and visualize more fine-grained distributions (e.g., of a feature broken down by subreddit).
+These are also illustrated in `demo.ipynb`.

 ## Other notes:
 * This repository was made using python3.6.8.